-- Procedure Numbers for Minimally Invasive Spine Surgery – MedPro: Using a number of databases, internal and external, we’re able to provide you with the total volume of peripheral vascular procedures being performed for each of the markets mentioned in this suite of reports.
+- Procedure Numbers for Minimally Invasive Spine Surgery – MedPro: Using a number of databases, internal and external, we’re able to provide you with the total volume of procedures being performed for each of the markets mentioned in this suite of reports.

 - MIS Pedicle Screws Market – MedCore: Covers segmentation in the Percutaneous MIS Systems and Retractor-Based MIS Systems device markets.

 - MIS Instrumentation Market – MedCore: This report considers instrumentation products not included in previous segments.
 Examples include scalpels, catheters, rongeurs, clamps, forceps, retractors and cannula, in addition to other products.
-Due to the high variation in costs and products used in any given procedure, this segment will consider an average cost of all such instruments used in a typical procedure.

 Buying all of these reports together in this suite package will provide you with substantial discounts from the separate prices.
 Request Pricing to Learn More